AndreaNardinocchi/placemark/README.md

 ```

 ![alt text](image-17.png)
+No image.

 ![alt text](image-18.png)

+Image uploaded.

-The upladImage and deleteImage handlers are in the **category-controller.js** file:
+The uploadImage and deleteImage handlers are in the **category-controller.js** file:

 ```
 uploadImage: {